MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Compliance/Export-MgBetaComplianceEdiscoveryCaseReviewSet.md

 Initiate an export from a **reviewSet**.
 For details, see Export documents from a review set in Advanced eDiscovery.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Export-MgComplianceEdiscoveryCaseReviewSet](/powershell/module/Microsoft.Graph.Compliance/Export-MgComplianceEdiscoveryCaseReviewSet?view=graph-powershell-v1.0)

 ## SYNTAX

 ### ExportExpanded (Default)